Here’s how we picked this list of the best discs for backhand throws (skip ahead to jump straight to the reviews.)

 - Fade: 3

-Halo Star is a sturdy plastic and fitting for a disc that’s considered one of the most popular distance drivers ever made.
-The Destroyer is an overstable disc that is perfect for backhands and therefore better suited for more intermediate and advanced disc golfers.
+The Innova Destroyer is an overstable disc that is perfect for backhands and, therefore, better suited for more intermediate and advanced disc golfers.

 With it being a 12-speed, the Destroyer can definitely handle a lot of torque, even in headwinds.